Chocolate Surprise Cookies Recipe

 - 1 cup confectioners' sugar

 - 1/4 teaspoon vanilla extract

 - 1 to 2 tablespoons milk

-- 5. For icing, in a small bowl, beat shortening and confectioners' sugar until smooth.
+- 3. For icing, in a small mixing bowl, cream shortening and confectioners' sugar.
 Beat in vanilla and enough milk to reach spreading consistency.
 Spoon into a resealable plastic bag or pastry bag; cut a small hole in corner of bag.
 Pipe icing over cookies in a zigzag pattern.
 Yield: 2-1/2 dozen.

 2 each: 333 calories, 17g fat (6g saturated fat), 16mg cholesterol, 191mg sodium, 42g carbohydrate (28g sugars, 2g fiber), 6g protein.

 "These are amazing!
 They do take some time, but are definitely worth it.
 I usually put in just a teeny bit less flour than it calls for to help with the dryness.
 I never bother with the icing either - they don't need it."